Last Updated on August 6, 2026 by Christian Adams

 Syd Barrett (Pink Floyd)

-All of Piper at the Gates of Dawn (1967) is amazing, but the lead vocal performance of “Matilda Mother”.
+All of The Piper at the Gates of Dawn (1967) is amazing, but the lead vocal performance of “Matilda Mother”.

 Black Francis (Pixies)